 - Hotel website: The Cosmopolitan of Las Vegas, Autograph Collection

-- Tip: enjoy free VIP amenities when booking via Virtuoso (e.g. room upgrade, daily breakfast, early check-in, late check-out, and $100 USD spa credit).
+- Tip: enjoy free VIP perks when booking via Virtuoso (e.g. room upgrade, daily breakfast, early check-in, late check-out, and $100 USD spa credit).

 The SLS Hotel & Casino Las Vegas reopened in August 2014 after a $415 million renovation of the iconic Sahara Hotel where legends like Frank Sinatra, Judy Garland, and Elvis Presley came to perform and play.
 In homage to the original hotel, the new carpeting just inside the valet entrance features the Sahara’s iconic logo.
 But beyond the old parking garage, most of the property has been gutted and rebuilt.
 The hotel has 1,600 rooms and 40,000 square feet of convention space, all designed by an architectural team lead by French designer Philippe Starck.
 It features SLS’s signature restaurants – The Bazaar by José Andrés and Katsuya by Starck – as well as a reinvention of SBE’s original nightlife concept Shelter and the brand’s first-ever casino.